system76/docs/content/docking-station.md

 - [Lenovo ThinkPad USB 3.0 Pro Dock](https://support.lenovo.com/us/en/solutions/acc100184-thinkpad-usb-30-pro-dock-overview-and-service-parts) [[community-tested](https://github.com/system76/docs/pull/523) on an Intel system]
   - Ethernet and DVI ports not tested.
 - [Plugable UD-ULTCDL Dock](https://plugable.com/products/ud-ultcdl/) [[community-tested](https://github.com/system76/docs/pull/518) on an NVIDIA system]
+- [Plugable UD-ULTC4K USB-C Triple Display Dock](https://plugable.com/products/ud-ultc4k) [[community-tested](http://tbd.com/) on an NVIDIA system] <sup>4</sup>

 <sup>1</sup> Does not need the DisplayLink Driver installed to work.
 <sup>2</sup> On the Gazelle 15 (gaze15), requires GTX 1660 Ti graphics for video output via DisplayPort over USB-C.
 <sup>3</sup> NVIDIA cards have some minor graphic issues with what is rendered under the mouse as well as scrollbars.
+<sup>4</sup> On the Gazelle 16 (gaze16), requires the RTX 3060 graphics for video output via the USB 3.2 Gen 2 Type-C with DisplayPort 1.4 port at the rear of the device.

 ## Installing the DisplayLink Driver